-- Step 6 If you click Configure, the wizard configures your system and updates settings.
-This process might take some time. - Step 7 Click Finish to exit the wizard. - Step 8 Repeat the procedure on the other Content Servers in the cluster.
+When you click Configure, the wizard configures your system and updates settings.
+This process might take some time.

+- Step 6 When the configuration is complete, click Finish to exit the wizard. - Step 7 Repeat the procedure on all Content Servers in the cluster.

-Change the MYDOMAIN\TCS_NAS_USER Account to Another Domain Account
+Change the MYDOMAIN\TCS\NAS\USER Account to Another Domain Account